 If I was going to be punished for my wrongdoing anyway, why admit it?
 I would be hiding it for as long as I could, and put off the punishment for later – even if it meant it’s going to be more severe (because I lied).
 My desire to be honest was overruled by my desire to avoid punishment, which back in the day meant more than just losing TV and computer privileges.

 When you treat kids this way, they’re getting several very important lessons:

 - Making mistakes is super bad.

+#1 makes children resort to lying, and #2 turns them into perfectionists who fear failure most of all.
 It’s my responsibility as an adult to change my behavior, and I’m not making any excuses.
 But change of behavior cannot happen without the change in your belief system.

 For years, I had no idea why I was avoiding difficult emails or talking to certain people.
 I didn’t even want to look into it any deeper.
 (I didn’t have the self-help tools back then that would enable me to deal with what I would uncover.)

 It’s only when I’ve decided to keep an eye on this pattern and observe what is going on when I’m in it, that I’ve gotten to the bottom of it.
 I had to unlearn these lessons that I was taught over 25 years ago, and learn new, more constructive ways of dealing with my mistakes – ones that don’t involve sweeping things under the rug.